bioinformed/vgraph/README.rst

 for evaluation by other tool developers and skilled technical users.
 The first beta version will be ready shortly and will be more "end user" friendly and will have pretty output and nice aggregation and summary output statistics.
-A production-ready release for the masses is planned by the upcoming GA4GH meeting in Leiden (6/9/2015 - 6/11/2015).
+A production-ready release for the masses is planned in the near future.

 Input
 -----